Strong winds could cause traffic hazards

-MADISON — The Wisconsin Department of Transportation (WisDOT) is urging drivers to be cautious on the roads when high winds blow into the state this week, according to a press release on Wednesday, Dec.
-15.
+MADISON — The state Department of Transportation is urging drivers to be cautious on the roads when high winds blow into the state this week, according to a press release today.

 Sustained winds and wind gusts can make driving difficult, especially for high profile vehicles like trucks, which are at risk of losing control or tipping over in windy conditions.
 Other drivers should be aware when traveling near larger vehicles and keep a distance.